 In addition, the liquidity-related price differences between our PCs and comparable Fannie Mae securities could be influenced by factors that are largely outside of our control.
-For example, the level of the Federal Reserve's purchases of agency mortgage-related securities could affect the demand for, and values of, our PCs.
+For example, the level of the Federal Reserve's purchases and sales of agency mortgage-related securities, including the balance sheet normalization program announced in October 2017 to reduce the Federal Reserve's holding of mortgage-related securities, could affect the demand for, and values of, our PCs.
 Therefore, any strategies we employ to reduce the liquidity-related price differences may not reduce or eliminate these price differences over the long-term.

 In accordance with FHFA's 2014 Strategic Plan and the Conservatorship Scorecards, we are developing a single (common) security, which is designed to reduce the price performance disparities between the mortgage-related securities of Freddie Mac and Fannie Mae.
-This initiative is complex and costly, and may require us to align our business processes more closely with those of Fannie Mae.
+This initiative is complex and costly, and requires us to align our business processes more closely with those of Fannie Mae.
 It is possible that we could experience a disruption in the liquidity of Freddie Mac securities during the period in which we transition to the single (common) security.
-There can be no assurance that a single (common) security will reduce the pricing disparities.
+We may be required by FHFA to modify our mortgage purchase offerings, servicing and securitization practices to more closely align with Fannie Mae to achieve market acceptance of the single (common) security.
+Further, there can be no assurance that a single (common) security will reduce the pricing disparities.
+Uncertainty concerning the timing of implementation of the single (common) security or the extent of the alignment between Freddie Mac's and Fannie Mae's mortgage purchase offerings, servicing and securitization practices may affect the degree to which the single (common) security receives widespread market acceptance.

 The single (common) security initiative will also cause us to have counterparty credit exposure to Fannie Mae.
 Once the initiative is implemented, investors will be able to commingle Freddie Mac and Fannie Mae securities in resecuritizations.
 When we resecuritize Fannie Mae securities, our guarantee of principal and interest would extend to the underlying Fannie Mae securities.
 In the event Fannie Mae were to fail to make a payment on a Fannie Mae security that we resecuritized, Freddie Mac would be responsible for making the payment.
 We will not control or limit the amount of resecuritized Fannie Mae securities that we could be required to guarantee.
-We will be dependent on FHFA, Fannie Mae and Fannie Mae's and our respective Purchase Agreements with Treasury to avoid a liquidity event or default.
+We will be dependent on FHFA, Fannie Mae and Treasury (pursuant to Fannie Mae's and our respective Purchase Agreements with Treasury) to avoid a liquidity event or default.
 We are not planning to modify our liquidity strategies to address the possibility of non-timely payment by Fannie Mae.